-4. Help a brother out
+4. Help a sister out

 There is a very real chance that the prosecution barrister will have been dumped with this trial the night before.
 If so, it is guaranteed that they will not have all the papers in the case.
 Even more dangerously, they may not realise that they don’t have all the papers.
 The typical prosecution brief arrives from the CPS containing triplicates of empty pro-forma documents and zilch copies of the actual evidence.
 When the barrister comes to see you in the witness suite on the morning of the trial (and they should – if they haven’t, demand to see them) ask them whether they’ve got all of your statements.
 If you’ve subsequently told the police something that might be helpful, ask the barrister whether they’re aware of it.
 The barrister is not allowed to discuss the evidence with you (to avoid suggestions that you’ve tailored your evidence to fit the case), but they will want to know whether an avenue of enquiry remains unchartered.
 It’s probably too late for them to do much about it if the police/CPS have just sat on the information for months, but the poor sod can at least pull the bag from the river, tip out the stones and attempt to reinflate those tiny kitten lungs.